 to connect your antenna.
 Both ends of the cable need PL-259

 If you have a hand held scanner, you will need a "SO-239 to BNC"

 Simply remove your hand held scanner;s antenna, put the adapter

 BE CAREFUL with this setup, so that you don't break the antenna

 connection inside the scanner.

-can build a small ground plane antenna from a SO-239 jack and some wire.
+you can build a small ground plane antenna from a SO-239 jack and

 Use the "2 Meter Dimensions" in the drawing below:

-did with your indoor antenna.
-Just above the peak of your roof works
+than you did with your indoor antenna.
+Just above the peak of

-and now you want to talk.
-Consider getting your Amateur Radio
+enough, and now you want to talk.
+Consider getting your Amateur